 Rich syrups (that call for 2 parts sugar and 1 part water) can last a bit longer for up to 3 months.

-Flavored simple syrups like our mint simple syrup recipe, need to be strained very well before storing and usually lasts for a month.
+Flavored simple syrups like our mint simple syrup recipe, need to be strained very well before storing.

 And now that you know to ho to make brown sugar simple syrup, try making it with the following recipes below —

 Brown Sugar Simple Syrup Recipe

 - Measuring cups

 - 1 cup brown sugar

 - It can last for up to a month stored in the fridge in an air-tight container.

 - You’ll need only one or two spoons of the syrup for each drink.

 - The resulting syrup is dark as espresso coffee (especially if you use Muscovado sugar) so it goes best in drinks (like coffee, tea or dark cocktails) that you don’t mind altering the color.

 - The final product has a very distinct rich toasty flavor so it goes well with dark rum-based drinks or whiskey.